Joe Alwyn Makes Rare Comment About "Happy" Relationship With Taylor Swift - E! Online

-Joe Alwyn is letting everyone know that Taylor Swift is his only "Lover."
+Joe Alwyn is letting everyone know that Taylor Swift is his only lover.

-The British actor's character as Nick Conway in Hulu's Conversations With Friends, which is based on the eponymous Sally Rooney novel, is in an open relationship in the upcoming limited series.
-However, during a media presentation for the show, Joe confirmed that his character's polyamorous lifestyle was far from his real life with Taylor.
-"I think people can do what they want and makes them happy," he shared.
-"I'm obviously happy in a monogamous relationship."
+Though in Conversations With Friends his character enjoys an open relationship, for the Brit, that idea isn't even part of his wildest dreams.
+"I think people can do what they want and makes them happy," the actor shared on Feb.
+8. "I'm obviously happy in a monogamous relationship."

-Although the duo has been together since 2016, they've made only a handful of public appearances together—and hardly ever discuss their private romance.
+Although Taylor and Joe have been together since 2016, they've made only a handful of public appearances together—and hardly ever discuss their private romance.
 However, back in 2020, the singer did give fans a rare glimpse into their love story.

 In conversation with Paul McCartney for Rolling Stone, she admitted, "I know you have done a really excellent job of this in your personal life: carving out a human life within a public life, and how scary that can be when you do fall in love and you meet someone, especially if you've met someone who has a very grounded, normal way of living."